Isabel Rilvas: Paratroop nurses

 In 1955, Rilvas went to France to take a parachuting course at Biscarrosse Parachuting Centre.
 While attending an air festival at Le Bourget she met the Paratroop Nurses of the French Red Cross, who encouraged her to take the idea back to Portugal.
 In 1956, she obtained the 1st degree brevet in civil parachuting at the Biscarrosse Parachuting Center.
 In 1957, she obtained the 2nd degree brevet in the same school.
-Lieutenant-Colonel Kaúlza de Arriaga, then sub-State Secretary of Aeronautics, supported Rilvas' idea for a Portuguese Paratroop Nurse service and started to explore the possibilities of its integration in the Armed Forces.
+Lieutenant-Colonel Kaúlza de Arriaga, then sub-State Secretary of Aeronautics, supported Rilvas's idea for a Portuguese Paratroop Nurse service and started to explore the possibilities of its integration in the Armed Forces.

 In order to maintain her licences, Rilvas had to complete a specific number of jumps, but was faced with the lack of places where it was possible to do so in Portugal.
 For this reason, she asked the Portuguese Air Force to authorize her to jump at the Tancos military base, where the Paratroopers' Regiment was based.
 On 16 January 1957 she was the first civilian to jump at Tancos.
 She was also the first person to jump in Luanda in Angola and in Lourenço Marques (now Maputo) in Mozambique.